Cgdsblc/weatherclothing/README.md

 https://what2wear4weather.com/

 A smart web application that provides personalized clothing recommendations based on real-time weather conditions.
-Built with React, TypeScript, and powered by AI.
+Built with bolt.new, Claude.ai & v0.dev by Vercel.

 ## Features ✨